You don’t need to lose weight! But you should be exercising for these 5 reasons…

 If you struggle with constipation, try to include aerobic exercises to your lifestyle.
 You don’t need to dig up the Richard Simmons videos, just do a bit of walking, jogging, swimming, or, hell, give dancing a go!
 Any kind of aerobic exercise and movements will get your poo moving so you’re not stuck pushing.

-While the study itself isn’t that fun to read, it is fascinating that our minds are impacted by exercise.
-Some researchers suggest that it is due to more oxygen circulating to the brain, and others suggest it is from a chemical reaction in the brain.
+Some researchers suggest this is due to more oxygen circulating to the brain, and others suggest it is from a chemical reaction in the brain.
 Either way, if exercise is going to get us through exam season, bring it on.

-Did you know that 1 in 8 teenage girls pee when they don’t want to?
+Did you know that one in eight teenage girls pee when they don’t want to?
 This could happen at school, in the gym, on a date…literally anywhere.
 It could be triggered by a cough or a sneeze, or even just thinking about the urge to pee.
-1 in 8 is pretty common, but just because it’s common sure as hell doesn’t mean it’s normal.
+One in eight is pretty common, but just because it’s common doesn’t mean it’s normal.
 You should never pee (even a little squirt) unless you actively choose to.

 So why does it happen so much if it isn’t normal?
 Often it is because girls, even the fitness fanatic ones, forget about a vital set of muscles: our pelvic floor.
 Our pelvic floor is the muscle that sits at the bottom of our core holding everything inside.
 Strengthening it will help control our pee and even keep our insides inside by protecting us from vaginal prolapse.